brege/flavor-project/README.md

 python ./parse_html.py
 ```
 which generates `bible.json`.
 The numbers in the json represent
-an integral distance rank of an ingredients importance to its
+an integral distance rank of an ingredient's importance to its
-source, and is based on the different typefaces used in the book.
+source, and is directly based on the different impact typefaces
+used in the book.

 We assume these html chapter files live in ./input/.